-Former Merrill Lynch Advisor Tom Buck faces 25 Years if Convicted
+Former Merrill Lynch Advisor and Councilman Tom Buck faces 25 Years if Convicted

-Have you suffered investment losses with former financial advisor Thomas Buck and Merrill Lynch?
+Have you suffered investment losses with former financial advisor and councilman Tom Buck?
 If so, the securities attorneys at The White Law Group may be able to help you recover your losses through FINRA Arbitration.

-The White Law Group continues to investigate potential claims involving Tom Buck and his former employer, Merrill Lynch.
+The White Law Group continues to investigate potential claims involving local councilman Tom Buck and his former employer, Merrill Lynch.

 According to an article in TC Palm, Buck was serving as town councilman in Orchid, Florida while he was under federal investigation but reportedly did not share the information.